hicksjduk/channel/README.md

 For example, if a channel is to contain values of type `String` which may be null, it should be declared as `Channel<Optional<String>>`, and a valid call to put a null value in that channel would be `ch.put(Optional.empty())`.
-If it is desired to create a channel where only the presence of an item, and not its value, is significant, this could be done by declaring the channel as `Channel<Optional<Void>>`, which can only contain empty `Optional`s.
+If it is desired to create a channel where only the presence of an item, and not its value, is significant, this could be done by declaring the channel as `Channel<>` (equivalent to `Channel<Object>`), which can contain objects of any type.

 ### Iterating over a channel